tanmay-19-cris/personal-website/README.md

 ## AI Usage

     I messed up css like... navbar was overlapping on my intro animation.
+And ik that AI hours has more than 30% but i didn't use AI more than 30%.
+I didn't know that copy pasting and AI code stuff exists and i used AI for just TEST of MInigames page and i deleted that code too.
+Still my project got rejected in beest and treasure hunt, I told  reviewer the real reason.
+I saw AI hours chart in my brother's laptop and then i realise that AI chart thing.
+My brother is a reviewer and he knows i didn't use AI.
+He's slack is @chish.